Oura Ring vs. Helio Ring — which smart ring wins?

 Both have gyroscopic accelerometers for keeping tabs on daily movement, though.
 And, you get similar stats about minutes active, calories burned, heart rate, distance and total steps taken from either smart ring.

 The Oura Ring Gen 3 automatically detects and tracks more physical activity and workout types — 29 in total —than the Helio Ring, which presently registers only walking, running, cycling and treadmill workouts.
-Meanwhile, Oura Ring users can easily go into the app and edit logged activities; they can also upload Strava data captured from another device.
+Meanwhile, Oura Ring users can easily go into the app and edit logged activities, and the Strava integration with Oura means users can upload activities from another device.

 Helio users don't have either of these options, though the ring does play nice with a small selection of high-end Amazfit smartwatches, like the Amazfit Cheetah Pro and Amazfit T-Rex Ultra